jfpsf/flurry-phonegap-plugin/README.md

 FlurryPlugin
 ============

-Made a proper Cordova 3 plugin by Patrick Heneise.
+Forked from https://github.com/jfpsf/flurry-phonegap-plugin and made it a Cordova 3 plugin.

 ## Usage